dzchilds/stats-for-bio/README.md

 ## To do list (organisation of the book)

+*   Crteate a new chapter in statsitical principles which introduces observational and experimental data, and includde the experimental design stuff about controls

+*   Move the one- vs. two-tailed discussion to SM and designate it 'non-assessed'

+* Move the Pearson's correlation to 'simple parametric stats' and move Spearman's rho stuff to the non-parametric tests chapter.

-*   Place the experimental design stuff into its own section (probably just before the _t_-test section)
+* Place the experimental design stuff into its own section and combine the paired design stuff with blocked ANOVA.

 * Place all references to experimental design in the learning from data chapter into their own section at the end.

+* Place one-way ANOVA and regression into their own section together and strtip out all the assumption checking.

+* Move the regression diagnostics, multiple comparisons tests, and perhaps the transformations stuff into a new section ("dpoing more with your models")

-*   Move the categorical data analysis section to the end of the book.
+* Move the frequency data analysis section to the end of the book.

-*   Move the one- vs. two-tailed discussion to SM or designate it 'non-assessed'

-*   Move the Pearson's correlation to 'simple parametric stats' and move Spearman's rho stuff to the non-parametric tests chapter (remember to revise the exercises)
+* These changes would lead to the following structure:

+Collecting and Using Data
+Statistical Concepts
+Simple Stats (t-tests + correlation)
+Regression and One-way ANOVA
+Doing More with Models (multi-comp, diagnostics, transformations, work flow) Experimental Design, Paired design, ANOVA w/ Blocking Beyond Simple Models (Two-way ANOVA and ANCOVA) Frequency Data + Non-parametric Tests

 ## To do list (small changes)